Chloe Jasmine

 Chloe-Jasmine Whichello (born 1990 or 1991) also known as Chloe Jasmine, is an English singer best known for participating in the Sky Living modelling show The Face in 2013 where she was mentored by Naomi Campbell, and the eleventh series of The X Factor in 2014.
-Chloe Jasmine made it to the live shows, where she worked with Cheryl, but was eliminated in week 2 and was the fourth contestant eliminated suffering from a broken leg.
+Chloe Jasmine made it to the live shows, where she worked with Cheryl, but was eliminated in week 2 and was the fourth contestant eliminated after suffering from a broken leg.
 She later competed in Celebrity Big Brother in 2015.

 Career

 2014: The X Factor

 In 2014, she advanced to the next round.
 For her arena audition, she performed "Why Don't You Do Right?".
 She progressed to bootcamp and was mentored by Cheryl.
 She was one of the six girls chosen for judges' houses.
 After her performance at judges' houses, Jasmine was put through to the live shows.
 In week 1, she performed Britney Spears' song "Toxic" and was saved by the public.
 In week 2, she performed "Fame" by Irene Cara, but this time received the fewest viewer votes and was in the bottom two against boy band Stereo Kicks.
 Only Cheryl opted to save Jasmine, with the other three judges saving Stereo Kicks, meaning she was the fourth contestant eliminated.